IHSSA State Debate Tournament

 University of Iowa (’17)-Dr. Dave once called my extension of topicality “lucid and succinct”

-Just some of the people who have influenced how I think about debate include: David Hingstman, Brian Rubaie, Kyle Vint, Michigan KM, Brooke Kimbrough.
+Just some of the people who have influenced how I think about debate include: Dr. David Hingstman, Brian Rubaie, Kyle Vint, Michigan KM, Brooke Kimbrough.

 Existence precedes essence.
 Or, to use the phrase I see littered across numerous paradigms, you do you.
 My default setting as a judge is nonprescriptivist, and this is reflected in my voting record.
 Partially from years of playing baseball, I conceptualize the role of the judge as akin to that of an umpire calling balls and strikes, though that itself can be contested by the participants.